 2) Correctly set up your QuickBooks “skeleton” at the beginning.
 The “skeleton,” or basic infrastructure, of QuickBooks is made up of five components: Vendors, Customers, Employees, Company, and Banking.

 - The Vendor function contains Accounts Payable (A/P) information or money owed to a third party.

 - Customers applies to Accounts Receivable (A/R) or money owed to you.

 - Employees handles payroll and other workforce info.

 - Company is where your Chart of Accounts and other core financial data resides.

 - Banking handles all check writing and other banking activity.

 Since these five elements provide the foundation on which your QuickBooks resides, making sure they’re set up correctly from the get-go will save you from lost time and headaches down the line.

 3) Take advantage of QuickBooks’ built-in efficiency-boosting tools.
-Whether it’s the automated speed of Memorize Transaction, Batch Invoice, and Process Multiple Reports tools, or the ability to set up custom data fields and set closing dates to prevent prior-period changes, QuickBooks contains countless shortcuts and work-arounds to help you save time and money while fulfilling your company’s accounting needs.
-Online training and support can be an invaluable tool for learning these tasks.
+Whether it’s the automated speed of Memorize Transaction, Batch Invoice, and Process Multiple Reports tools, or the ability to set up custom data fields and set closing dates to prevent prior-period changes, QuickBooks contains countless shortcuts and workarounds to help you save time and money while fulfilling your company’s accounting needs.
+Online training and support can be invaluable tools for learning these tasks.